BVG Class C: After the war

 By 1949, the reconstruction work was completed so that the cars could be used in passenger traffic.
-Most cars ran on the Filjowskaja line until 1965 and then were largely scrapped.
+Most cars ran on the Filyovskaya line until 1965 and then were largely scrapped.
 A two-car train has been preserved at the Metro as a museum train.
 In 2003, another C-car was discovered in the St. Petersburg Metro, which was probably used there as a workshop train after the end of operations in Moscow.
-A car is still used today in the Metro Tbilisi as a measuring car.
+A car is still used today in the Tbilisi Metro as a measuring car.

 In 2012, a commemorative medal was awarded in St. Petersburg in honor of the 85th anniversary of the BVG C-series.

 Fleet Information

 In between 1926 and 1931 158 Trieb- und 13 Beiwagen were constructed.
 108 Triebwagen and 12 Beiwagen were exported to Soviet Union occupation forces in 1945, which were stationed in the Friedrichsfelde workshop at that time.
 They were transported along the railway on orders of Soviet Union.
 The trains were transported to Moscow and were used in the Moscow Metro until 1966, and the trains were scrapped by 1980.

 The remaining trains were progressively renumbered for the rest of the train cars into 13xx series in 1954.
 This is part of the uniform fleet for the Berlin U-Bahn.
 All the remaining CII, CIII and CIV trains were hence withdrawn from the West Berlin side in 1975.